 sits on Oahu’s north shore, as the gateway for many gorgeous beaches – and killer surfing in the winter months.
 The quaint town is full of shave ice stands, restaurants, souvenir shops, and surfing retailers.
 People come from around the world during surf season to ride the huge waves, but even in the summer, the town is the perfect getaway from the big state capitol.
 It's pretty much the best weekend getaway in Hawaii, and you'll fall in love with it so much, you might be tempted to make it your home!
 Which we fully support, by the way...

 Named one of the best surf towns in the world by National Geographic,

 is located in Kauai’s north shore, and is the perfect place for surfers of all skill levels.
 Just be careful as some of the wave action is not suitable for visitors – so please, ask the locals or lifeguards if you are unsure of an area.
 More than just surfing, the historic and cultural town gives transplants and visitors alike the opportunity to learn about Hawaii’s history.

 Best City to Raise a Family – Mililani Town

-Ranked #7 in Hawaii by areavibes.com, Mililani has a stable housing market, sunny weather, and low crime rates.
+, as well as one of the best places to live in Hawaii overall, Mililani has a stable housing market, sunny weather, and low crime rates.
 However, because the town is located in central Oahu, you will have to drive to get the best beaches on Oahu.

 Best Place to Retire – Kailua-Kona